-Table 5.23.4 Parameter Comments Shipborne equipment identifier The identifier used by the shipborne equipment Positional data The GNSS position (latitude and longitude) of the ship (based on the WGS-84 datum).
+Parameter Comments Shipborne The identifier used by the shipborne equipment equipment identifier Positional data The GNSS position (latitude and longitude) of the ship (based on the WGS-84 datum).
 Position: the equipment shall be capable of transmitting the GNSS position (latitude and longitude) of the ship (based on WGS-84 datum) without human interaction on board the ship.
-On-demand position reports1: the equipment shall be capable of responding to a request to transmit LRIT information on demand without human interaction on board the ship, irrespective of where the ship is located.
-Pre-scheduled position reports2: the equipment shall be capable of being remotely configured to transmit LRIT information at intervals ranging from a minimum of 15 min to periods of 6 h to the LRIT Data Centre, irrespective of where the ship is located and without human interaction on board the ship Time stamp 1 The date and time 3 associated with the GNSS position The equipment shall be capable of transmitting the time 3 associated with the GNSS position with each transmission of LRIT information command or of re 2 Pre-schedu The scheduled position reports - means transmission of Lixth information at the preset transmit intervals.
+On-demand position reports : the equipment shall be capable of responding to a request to transmit LRIT information on demand without human interaction on board the ship, irrespective of where the ship is located.
+Pre-scheduled position reports : the equipment shall be capable of being remotely configured to transmit LRIT information at intervals ranging from a minimum of 15 min to periods of 6 h to the LRIT Data Centre, irrespective of where the ship is located and without human interaction on board the ship Time stamp The date and time associated with the GNSS position The equipment shall be capable of transmitting the time associated with the GNSS position with each transmission of LRIT information On-demand position reports - means transmission of LRIT information as a result of either receipt of polling command or of remote configuration of the equipment so as to transmit at interval other than the preset ones.
+Pre-schedul ed position reports - means transmission of LRIT information at the preset transmit intervals.
+All times sha all be indicated as Universal Co-ordinated Time (UTC).

-- 5.23.5 The shipborne equipment shall transmit the LRIT information using a communication system which provides coverage in all areas where the ship operates. - 5.23.6 The shipborne equipment shall be set to automatically transmit the ship's LRIT information at 6-hour intervals to the LRIT Data Centre identified by the Flag State Administration, unless the LRIT Data User requesting the provision of LRIT information specifies a more frequent transmission interval.
+5.23.5 The shipborne equipment shall transmit the LRIT information using a communication system which provides coverage in all areas where the ship operates.

+5.23.6 The shipborne equipment shall be set to automatically transmit the ship's LRIT information at 6-hour intervals to the LRIT Data Centre identified by the Flag State Administration, unless the LRIT Data User requesting the provision of LRIT information specifies a more frequent transmission interval.

-- 5.23.7 The LRIT equipment design shall provide for the possibility of working ability periodic check without the LRIT information transmission. - 5.23.8 It shall be possible to switch off the LRIT equipment or to stop the transmission of the LRIT information (with the corresponding record in the ship's Log Book) in the following cases: - .1 if, according to the international agreements, rules and standards, the navigational information is to be protected; or - .2 in exceptional circumstances, and, as far as possible, for a short period of time, if the captain of the ship thinks that the LRIT equipment operation threatens the ship's safety or security level. - 5.23.9 Where a ship is undergoing repairs, modifications or conversions in dry-dock or in port or is laid up for a long period, the master or the Flag State Administration may reduce the frequency of the transmission of LRIT information to one transmission every 24-hour period, or may temporarily stop the transmission of such information with the relevant note in the log book.
+5.23.7 The LRIT equipment design shall provide for the possibility of working ability periodic check without the LRIT information transmission.

+5.23.8 It shall be possible to switch off the LRIT equipment or to stop the transmission of the LRIT information (with the corresponding record in the ship's Log Book) in the following cases:

+.1 if, according to the international agreements, rules and standards, the navigational information is to be protected; or

+.2 in exceptional circumstances, and, as far as possible, for a short period of time, if the captain of the ship thinks that the LRIT equipment operation threatens the ship's safety or security level.

+5.23.9 Where a ship is undergoing repairs, modifications or conversions in dry-dock or in port or is laid up for a long period, the master or the Flag State Administration may reduce the frequency of the transmission of LRIT information to one transmission every 24-hour period, or may temporarily stop the transmission of such information with the relevant note in the log book.
 The LRIT equipment shall be capable of ensuring such reduction of the LRIT information transmission frequency and temporary stop of its transmission.